View of the field from the outfield berm at Sloan Park in Mesa, Arizona, during a Chicago Cubs spring training game

 • Get to know Loop 101, the freeway that connects both valleys as it carves a giant inverted U through the region.
 Not only is it an alternative to driving through a crowded Interstate 10 through downtown Phoenix during rush hour, but five Cactus League venues (Camelback Ranch, Peoria, Salt River Fields, Scottsdale Stadium and Sloan Park) are within a few miles of it.

 • Public transportation isn’t really an option for any Cactus League venue.
 Phoenix’s Valley Metro light rail doesn’t go near any of the ballparks.
-As for parking, cost varies at each ballpark (some have offered free parking for weekday games) but expect a cost of between $5 and $10.
+As for parking, cost varies at each ballpark (some have offered free parking for weekday games) but expect rates starting at $15-20.

 Worth seeing in the Cactus League